Effect of Primordial Black Holes on the global 21-cm signal: Introduction

-Very recently, James Webb Space Telescope (JWST) observations have revealed that some of these early sources at \( z \sim 10 - 10.4 \) are in fact AGNs rather than the star-forming galaxies \citep{bogdan2024, kovacs2024, napolitano2024}.
-Given that some of the properties of these AGNs (such as the elevated black hole-to-stellar mass ratios) are difficult to reconcile within the standard galaxy formation models \citep{matteri2025, Zhang_25, Nelander2025, dayal2025_PBH}, one of the alternative pathways to explain them are the primordial black holes (PBHs) \citep{dayal2024_pbh, dayal2025_PBH, matteri2025, Nelander2025, Zhang_25}.
-If a fraction of PBHs, originated at the time of inflation \citep{hawking1971, carr1974, carr2005, carr2020}, indeed seeded early galaxies, their accelerated formation and growth could significantly influence the thermal and ionization state of the IGM at very early epoch of the Universe, when galaxy formation would not have been sufficiently underway — an effect not accounted for in most of the 21-cm signal forecasts carries out so far \citep[e.g.,][]{Barkana_loeb_2001, furlanetto2006, Chatterjee_23, Dhandha_25, Sims_25, Gessey_25}.
-Although, a number of studies \citep[e.g.,]{Tashiro13, EwallWice_20, Yang_21, Mittal_22, Nelander2025} indeed took into account AGNs while modelling the 21-cm signal, their aim was to explain the non-standard feature of the 21-cm signal tentatively detected by the EDGES experiment \citep{Bowman2018}, which has later been ruled out at a 95.3\% confidence level by the Shaped Antenna Measurement of the Background Radio Spectrum 3 (SARAS-3) experiment \citep{Saras_22}.
+Very recently, James Webb Space Telescope (JWST) observations have revealed that some of these early sources at \( z \sim 10 - 10.4 \) are in fact AGNs rather than SF galaxies \citep{bogdan2024, kovacs2024, napolitano2024}.
+Given that some of the properties of these AGNs (such as the elevated black hole-to-stellar mass ratios) are difficult to reconcile within the standard galaxy formation models \citep{matteri2025, Zhang_25, Nelander2025, dayal2025_PBH}, one of the alternative pathways to explain them is primordial black holes (PBHs) \citep{dayal2024_pbh, dayal2025_PBH, matteri2025, Nelander2025, Zhang_25}.
+If a fraction of PBHs, which originated during the time of inflation \citep{hawking1971, carr1974, carr2005, carr2020}, indeed seeded early galaxies, their accelerated formation and growth could have significantly influenced the thermal and ionisation state of the IGM at a very early epoch of the Universe when galaxy formation would not have yet been sufficiently underway — an effect unaccounted for in most of the 21 cm signal forecasts carries out so far \citep[e.g.][]{Barkana_loeb_2001, furlanetto2006, Chatterjee_23, Dhandha_25, Sims_25, Gessey_25}.
+Although, a number of studies \citep[e.g.][]{Tashiro13, EwallWice_20, Yang_21, Mittal_22, Nelander2025} indeed accounted for AGNs while modelling the 21 cm signal, their aim was to explain the non-standard feature of the 21 cm signal tentatively detected by the EDGES experiment \citep{Bowman2018}.
+This was later ruled out at a 95.3\% confidence level by the Shaped Antenna Measurement of the Background Radio Spectrum 3 (SARAS-3) experiment \citep{Saras_22}.